aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-headers-footers-from-word-processing-document/_index.md

 ﻿---
-title: Remove Headers and Footers from a Word Document – Aspose.Words for .NET
+title: Remove Headers and Footers from a Word Document
+second_title: Aspose.Words for .NET
 articleTitle: Remove Headers and Footers from a Word Document
 linktitle: Remove Headers and Footers from a Word Document
 description: "Remove headers or footers from a word processing document easily and fast instead of using Open XML SDK in C#."